 20. Ajiaco (Chicken And Potato Stew)

 Chicken and potato stew is a very common dish, not only in Colombia but also all around the world.
-If you happen to carve this famous stew while in Colombia, then ajiaco is what you should opt for.
+If you happen to crave this famous stew while in Colombia, then ajiaco is what you should opt for.

 Let’s see in detail how this classic ajiaco dish is made.